palazzem/shoshin/README.md

 # Transcribe an audio file to a text file
 $ shoshin transcribe audio/lesson01.mp3 --output text/lesson01.txt

+# Load all documents in a folder into Milvus vector database
+$ shoshin embeddings-load --language en transcriptions/

 # Ask questions to the LLM that will be answered from the documents stored
 $ shoshin query "What are the ethical implications of AI?"
 ```

-In the examples above, the `convert` command extracts the audio from the specified video, while the `transcribe` command
-generates a text transcription from an audio file.
-The `--output` option indicates where the resulting file should be saved.
-The `query` command asks a question to the LLM model, which will be answered from the documents stored in the Milvus vector
-database.
-The LLM prompt is instructed to use only indexed documents and not their training model.
+The LLM prompt is instructed to use only indexed documents and not their knowledge base to avoid going off-track
+from the video lessons.

+During the `embeddings-load` is important to select a language via `--language` to ensure a better word split is done
+for every document.
+Check [Haystack documentation](https://docs.haystack.deepset.ai/docs/languages) for more details.

 ## Development